Rome’s Coolest Neighborhood: What to See and Do in Trastevere

 Isola Tiberina

-This island in the middle of the Tiber River was once entirely clad in marble.
-The Romans recognized Isola Tiberina as the shape of a ship so they clad the ground of the island with marble and some then added giant obelisks to look like masts of a ship, hoping to evoke the boat of Aesculapius, the great Greek god of healing.
-The reference is still in function today, as Isola Tiberina is home to a small hospital as well as a pharmacy.
+The reference to healing is still in function today, as Isola Tiberina is home to a small hospital as well as a pharmacy.
 You can access the island by strolling across the Ponte Fabricio, Rome’s oldest still-functioning bridge, built in 62 B.C.E.

-This tiny swath of land is a nice place for a quick stroll.
+The Isola Tiberina is a nice place for a stroll, accessed by Rome´s oldest functioning bridge.
 Photo credit: Wikipedia

 The Tempietto

 On the way up (or way down) Gianicolo, be sure to get a peek at the Tempietto, an early-Renaissance architectural wonder.
-The Tempietto is located within San Pietro in Montorio, a church on the eastern slope of Gianicolo on the spot supposedly where Saint Peter was crucified.
-Designed by Donato Bramante in the 15th century, the Tempietto became a highly influential piece of architecture, an early indication that the architecture and art of antiquity was worth taking a new look at, rejecting the world of Gothic aesthetics.
+The Tempietto is located within San Pietro in Montorio.
+This church, on the eastern slope of Gianicolo, is believed to stand on the spot where Saint Peter was crucified.
+It was designed by Donato Bramante in the 15th century, and became a highly influential piece of architecture.
+The Tempietto was an early indication that the architecture and art of antiquity was worth taking a new look at, rejecting the world of Gothic aesthetics.

 The design of the Tempietto represented a sign of things to come in the world of architecture.
 Photo credit: W.W.Thaler